loic-sharma/laravel-directus/readme.md

 ## Feature Overview

-- Full MySQL database backups within the CMS.
+- Full MySQL database backups within the CMS
 - Revert to any previous saves with item revisions
 - Supports Gravatar
 - Simple and easy to understand interfaces